There are many record types available in Beacon, depending on the elements that you have enabled in your account:

 Many charities manage processes that fall broadly under the term casework - this can range from providing funding to applicants in need, to managing the provision of clinical services to service users.
 Utilising our cases functionality allows you to track the progress of Cases, easily viewing them in a 'Pipeline' view and updating as necessary.
 If you have people applying to you for financial aid or you provide services directly, then utilising Cases is likely to save you a lot of time!

-Legacies are usually sizable gifts left to you in a donor's will - often the result of a long term relationship between a supporter and your charity.
+Legacies are usually sizeable gifts left to you in a donor's will - often the result of a long term relationship between a supporter and your charity.

 When managing legacies in your charity, it is vital to approach all conversations with donors openly, respectfully and fairly (The Chartered Institute of Fundraising has a fantastic guide to this).